Starter Home: Should Your First Home be Cheap?

 Build equity.
 As a renter, you don’t end up with a property to call your own at the end of a lease.
 As a homeowner, once your home is worth more than the outstanding mortgage amount, the difference in equity.
 Home equity can be leveraged by other financial products.

 Less maintenance.
 A starter is smaller than a forever home.
-A smaller home means less maintenance per square foot.
+A smaller home means less maintenance per square metre.
 It will require upgrades, such as a new coat of paint, but the landscaping will be cheaper.
 You’re also going to incur lower utility bills.

 Value appreciation.
 Starter homes are classified as fixer-uppers.
 Purchasing the home at its bottom value allows you to increase it through upgrades.
 For every dollar you invest, the value increases up to 75%.